muquit/decrypt_metamask_vault/README.md

 # ruby

-It's borken at this time.
+It's broken at this time.

 ruby version uses OpenSSL and it insists on using 12 bytes iv for AES-256 GCM, If iv length is specified, decryption fails.
 If any of you can make it work, please send a pull request.